 If a private tenant has a right to occupy a property as their only or main residence and pays rent, then the Regulations apply.
 This includes assured shorthold tenancies and licences to occupy.
 Exemptions can be found in the Regulations.

-Landlords are required to:
+As a landlord you are required to:

 - obtain an electrical test report at least every 5 years, carried out by a qualified and competent person ;